 This bank was founded in the city of Morelia in 1902, with an initial capital of 500,000 pesos.
-Joaquín Casasús negotiated the concession on behalf of José Castellot, Francisco Elguero, Ramón Ramirez, Deodoro Videgaray, Manuel Montaño Ramiro, Felipe Iturbide, Joaquín Esteban Oseguera and Mariano Laris Contreras, and Adolfo Hegewish, the representative of the Compañía Banquera anglo-americanaEl Tiempo, México, 16 May 1902.
+Joaquín Casasús negotiated the concession on behalf of José Castellot, Francisco Elguero, Ramón Ramirez, Deodoro Videgaray, Manuel Montaño Ramiro, Felipe Iturbide, Joaquín Esteban Oseguera and Mariano Laris Contreras, and Adolfo Hegewish, the representative of the Compañía Banquera Anglo-MexicanaEl Tiempo, México, 16 May 1902.

-|$1,000||1,000||A||1||1000||not issued and destroyed in July 1910informe of Interventor, 13 January 1911 in Memoria de las Instituciones de Crédito 1910|
+These $500 and $1,000 notes were never issued and were destroyed in July 1910informe of Interventor Esparza, 13 January 1911 in Memoria de las Instituciones de Crédito 1910.

 On 22 October 1931 Charles Blackmore, the ABNC’s resident agent in Mexico City reported that, as the bank was liquidated many years before there was no one from whom they could secure the authorization for the cancellation of the plates.
 According to Mexican law (Law of Prescription of 31 May 1901) all files of records and correspondence could be destroyed after ten years if there was no need to keep them, and no claim was valid if no action has been taken during the following ten years, so he felt that the ABNC could destroy the plates without any fear of a claim being made against themABNC.